A generalization of Zakalyukin's lemma, and symmetries of surface singularities: Isomers of generalized cuspidal edges and curved foldings

 A curved folding associated with a developable strip $F\in {\mathbb D}^r(C)$ is the image of the map $\Psi_F$ defined by

-It is well-known that each $C^r$-curved folding along $C$ whose limiting normal curvature does not admits any zeros can be realized as the image of a certain $\Psi_F$ for a suitable choice of $F\in {\mathbb D}^r(C)$.
-In the authors' previous work, for a given curved folding along $C$, there are three other curved foldings along $C$ whose crease pattern is the same as the given curved folding.
-By the above proposition, three curved foldings associated to the image of $\Psi_F$ are $\check \Psi_{F}$ $(\Psi_{F})_*$ and $(\check \Psi_{F})_*$.
+It is well-known that each $C^r$-curved folding along $C$ whose absolute value of the geodesic curvature function (which is common in $F$ and $\check F$) along $C$ is less than $\kappa$ can be realized as the image of a certain $\Psi_F$ for a suitable choice of $F\in {\mathbb D}^r(C)$.
+In the authors' previous work, for a given $C^r$-curved folding along $C$, there are three other curved foldings along $C$ whose crease pattern is the same as the given curved folding.
+By the above proposition, three curved foldings associated to the image of $\Psi_F$ are $\check \Psi_{F}$, $(\Psi_{F})_*$ and $(\check \Psi_{F})_*$.
 Thus, the composition of the two maps $\Phi$ and $\Psi$ connects the isomers of $C^\omega$-differentiable generalized cuspidal edges to isomers of $C^\omega$-curved foldings (see Figure \ref{fig:2}).